karmaniverous/npm-package-template/README.md

 Generally, NPM packages are meant either to be included in other packages or to be invoked from the command line.
 This template supports both.

-To build your package and add it directly to your development as a global package, WITHOUT publishing it first to NPM, run these commands:
+To build your package and add it directly to your local development environment as a global package, WITHOUT publishing it first to NPM, run these commands:

 ```bash
 npm run build